100 Notable alumni of

 -

-Mako Komuro, formerly Princess Mako of Akishino (眞子内親王, Mako Naishinnō), is a Japanese art historian and former member of the Japanese imperial family.
+Mako Komuro, formerly Princess Mako of Akishino (眞子内親王, Mako Naishinnō), is a Japanese art historian and a former member of the Japanese imperial family.
 She is the eldest child of Crown Prince Fumihito and Crown Princess Kiko, niece of Emperor Naruhito, and granddaughter of Emperor Emeritus Akihito and his wife, Empress Emerita Michiko.
-After marrying outside the imperial family in October 2021, she gave up her title as required by the Imperial Household Law.
+In October 2021, upon her marriage to a commoner, Princess Mako formally lost her title, as required by the Imperial Household Law.

 -